UWTMGIS/TGIS504_Wi21/lab-1a/Instructions.md

 Believe it or not, this is pretty easy to do with JavaScript.
 To make it even easier, we're going to use a library called SunCalc that was developed by the same person who developed Leaflet, Vladimir Agafonkin.

 Check out the [documentation for SunCalc](https://github.com/mourner/suncalc) and view a live example [here](http://suncalc.net/) (note that the basemap doesn't display correctly, but everything else on the example is functioning correctly).
-In the Reference section, you'll see that if we use SunCalc's method `getTimes` and provide option parameters for the `date`, `latitude`, and `longitude`, the method will return information on sunrise time and sunset time, among other pieces of information.
+In the [Reference section](https://github.com/mourner/suncalc#reference) of the documentation, you'll see that if we use SunCalc's method `getTimes` and provide option parameters for the `date`, `latitude`, and `longitude`, the method will return information on sunrise time and sunset time, among other pieces of information.
 But how do we provide the parameters for date, lat, and lon based on the user's geolocation and the current date?

 The date is the easiest to get, since JavaScript can provide this for us.
 We can simply create a Date object with `new Date()`.
 For more on this, see [this documentation](https://www.w3schools.com/jsref/jsref_obj_date.asp).
 The latitude and longitude are also fairly easy to get, since they are returned when Leaflet's `map.locate` method runs.